Can a Defendant in a Criminal Case commit an ADW with an unloaded gun?

 “Practically all of the cases applying the present ability limitation…hold that threatening to shoot someone with an unloaded gun is neither simple assault nor an assault with a deadly weapon.
 See People vs. Silva (1904) 143 Cal 62, 63.”
 Witkin California Criminal Law, 3D Edition, Crimes Against Person, §9, pg 644.

-Based on the foregoing authority, a person cannot be found guilty of assault with a firearm in California unless it is proven that the firearm was loaded or the firearm was used as a Club or bludgeon.
+Based on the foregoing authority, a person cannot be found guilty of ADW or assault with a firearm in California unless it is proven that the firearm was loaded or the firearm was used as a Club or bludgeon.